 What to Look For

-You should feel comfortable with your agency and feel like your agent has your success as their top priority.
+You should feel comfortable with your agency and feel like your acting agent has your success as their top priority.
 While they can’t control how many auditions become available with the right parts for you, they should always be promoting you so that they can get you as many auditions as possible.

 Your agent should be a great communicator.
 They talk to the casting directors after auditions, so if a casting director gives them any feedback about your performance, positive or negative, your agent should tell you about it.
 Since this is an opportunity for you to improve, they shouldn’t sugarcoat or avoid giving you negative feedback.

 Your agency should also be encouraging.
 The film and television industry is tough, and you will face a lot of rejection.
 If you feel like you want to quit, your agent should be able to talk you out of it and encourage you to keep going.